RichardNzembei/todo-app/README.md

 composition API

 # key features
-1.list rendering using v-for and :key attribute 2.conditional rendering using v-if and v-else 3.computed property and methods
+1.list rendering using v-for and :key attribute<br>
+2.conditional rendering using v-if and v-else<br>
+3.computed property and methods<br>
-4.data binding using v-bind and v-model
+4.data binding using v-bind and v-model<br>
-5.event handling using v-on that is @
+5.event handling using v-on that is @<br>
-6.state management using onHashChange function
+6.route management using vue router<br>
+7.responsiveness using tailwind css